11 Best Running Shoes For Bad Knees – The Ultimate 2018 Review Guide!

 Nike’s Pegasus has long catered the runner seeking a reliable neutral shoe to carry them through heavy training.
 Now in its 30th year, the Pegasus 30 continues to stay true to its ideals offering plenty of impact protection and lasting comfort for high-mileage training.

 Changes in this update of the Pegasus are limited to the upper.
 No-sew construction is used throughout for increased comfort.
-Engineered mesh is retained around the toe box for increased comfort around the toes.
+The engineered mesh is retained around the toe box for increased comfort around the toes.

 The midsole and the outsole are retained in this update and they continue to give you a plush ride.
 High-mileage neutral trainers similar to the Pegasus 30 include the Adidas Supernova Glide 5 and the Asics Gel Flux.
 Among these three shoes, the Pegasus 30 is the lightest on the scale and also offers the softest ride for those looking for a cloud-like run.
 The Pegasus offers a plush ride with plenty underfoot impact protection.

 The traditional geometry does favor for those who contact the ground with their heel, but the full ground contact outsole does deliver a smooth ride for runners of any foot strike.

 What testers say